The World Bows Down Before My Flames: Characters

-Nicknamed Psycho (サイコ, Saiko), she is a mad scientist obsessed with b movie monsters.
-After being reincarnated into the other world, she developed healing magic, which she uses in unconventional ways by mutating her enemies into monsters under her command.
+Nicknamed Psycho (サイコ, Saiko), she is a self-professed mad scientist obsessed with b movie monsters.
+She developed healing magic after being reincarnated into the other world, which she uses in unconventional ways by mutating her enemies into monsters under her command.
 A rude girl who causes trouble wherever she goes, she is arguably the companion Homura is closest to, though this unfortunately stems from the two constantly arguing with each other.